Music management is a difficult job to pursue, although it can be very rewarding for those that are successful.

 The sky is the limit when it comes to potential earnings that you can make as a music manager.
 However, it’s easy to get trapped into earning almost nothing.

 As a music manager, you need to be very business-like in your choice of which artists to manage.
-Do you think they really have a shot of being successful and earning money?
+Do you think they really have a go of being successful and earning money?

 The music industry is saturated with artists.
 Although there is always room for the greats to rise to the top, unfortuantely there will be many left behind.
 If you choose to work for a band that has no future, then you will be choosing to work for almost no reward.